isha3024/recipe-app/README.md

 - To download the website follow the following steps

 1. Click the "<> code" button
-2. Selection "Download the zip" option
+2. Select "Download the zip" option
 3. Extract the zip file
 4. Open the folder and open the index.html file in any browser